Why Solar CEO Relying on Imports Is “Unfazed by the New Tariff”

 As the CEO of a small solar company relying on foreign imports, what I know to be true of our country and the industry in which I work casts a shadow on any frustration I’m supposed to have over the 201 Trade Case decision.

-The solar industry is like America itself: Full of good intentions, strong, enduring, resilient, and willing to fight to improve not just the human condition, but also the most sacred place in our nation’s psyche – the sole item preceding the white picket fence in the last and greatest components of the American Dream – our homes – which are now powered by solar in larger numbers than ever.
+The solar industry is like America itself.
+It is full of good intentions, strong, enduring, resilient and willing to fight to improve not just the human condition, but also the most sacred place in our nation’s psyche — the sole item preceding the white picket fence in the last and greatest components of the American Dream — our homes — which are now powered by solar in larger numbers than ever.

-That trend will still continue year over year.
+That trend will still continue year after year.
 I’m unfazed by the new tariff, and I feel many American solar companies relying on foreign imports have reason to feel the same.

 It’s why logic tells me to ignore the cloudy, alarmist and overwhelmingly negative reactions to the ruling of the tariff.
 Because no matter what solar legislation is written into law, it can’t achieve its intentions if they differ from the will of the overwhelming majority, who will find a way to prevail despite the International Trade Commission’s intervention.

 Written into law by three entities, all of them at some point having filed for bankruptcy, (President Trump, Suniva, and SolarWorld), the 1974 Trade Act cannot harm the long-term future of 275,000 people employed in the thriving American solar industry because the overwhelming majority will find creative workarounds that spawn the innovation and resourcefulness our industry needs to secure its foothold in the future of renewable energy.